Wednesday, June 17, 2026

 The three pagodas are:

-• Linh Ung Pagoda on Son Tra Peninsula: The largest, most modern, and most famous of the three.
+• Linh Ung Pagoda on Son Tra Peninsula: The largest and most famous, home to the iconic Lady Buddha statue

-• Linh Ung Pagoda on Marble Mountains: The oldest and most historic, nestled within a sacred mountain.
+• Linh Ung Pagoda on Marble Mountains: The oldest and most historic, hidden among caves and stone pathways

-• Linh Ung Pagoda in Ba Na Hills: The highest, located within a mountaintop resort complex.
+• Linh Ung Pagoda in Ba Na Hills: The highest, surrounded by cool mountain scenery and clouds

 Da Nang is home to three famous Linh Ung Pagodas, located in the east, south, and west of the city, forming a spiritual shield and attracting millions who come to pray